DEFRA/ffc-jenkins-pipeline-library/README.md

 buildNodeJs environment: 'dev'
 ```

-Specifying an environment means that in future we'll be able to support pipelines for different clusters, such as staging and production environments, although these clusters aren't yet in existance.
+Specifying an environment means that in future we'll be able to support pipelines for different clusters, such as staging and production environments, although these clusters aren't yet in existence.
 If your pipeline has additional steps, pass a callback in the following manner:
 ```
 buildNodeJs environment: 'dev', { echo 'do the things' }
 ```
-The pipeline relies on a number of conventions being observed within your repo and jenkins setup:
+The pipeline relies on a number of conventions being observed within your repo and Jenkins setup:
 1. The Helm chart must have the same name as the repository
 2. The service name in Docker Compose must have the same name as the repository
 3. The application must be deployed to /home/node/ in a container